City Music Center

 Lesson Cancelation & Make up Lessons - Lessons that are cancelled by the teacher will be made up at a time agreed upon by both parties.
 Teachers are under no obligation to make up lessons cancelled by students, and such cancelations will not result in any type of adjustment in tuition.

-Lessons with Adults - City Music Center offers lesson packages to adults.
+City Music Center offers lesson packages to adult learners - this may include members of the campus community (faculty, staff, and students of Duquesne University) as well as the Greater Pittsburgh Area.
 Lesson packages provide a necessary flexibility for student and teacher to build a customized lesson schedule and determine an appropriate frequency (once a week, every other week, twice a week etc.) Lessons that are cancelled by the teacher will be made up at a time agreed upon by both parties.
 Adult students must provide faculty with a cancellation notice at least 24 hours in advance of the agreed lesson - faculty are not obligated to make up the lesson otherwise.
 Adults that wish to request lessons through our website (https://duq.edu/MusicForAdults) must complete a registration form.
-That form is then received by CMC staff and forwarded to appropriate faculty:
+That form is then received by CMC staff and forwarded to appropriate faculty.
+Offers to teach new adult students are sometimes extended to multiple teachers simultaneously.
+As a result, students are placed with the faculty member who is first to respond.

-*Sample registration form (left) sent as a forwarded message from email@example.com
+*Sample registration form (left) sent as a forwarded message from CMC Staff:

 Faculty that receive these forwarded registration forms are required to take one of two actions:

-- Accept the offer to teach the student by emailing the student directly to introduce yourself and establish a lesson schedule.
-Faculty must copy firstname.lastname@example.org on the message to initiate billing and payroll updates.
+- Accept the offer to teach the student by replying to the message, "I accept this offer." - Do not email or contact the student until CMC staff has confirmed you are the first to respond.
+Once confirmed, you will be instructed to email the student directly to introduce yourself and establish a lesson schedule.
+Faculty must copy firstname.lastname@example.org on this message to initiate billing and payroll updates.

 - Decline the offer the teach the student by replying to the message " I cannot accept this offer." - Do not email or contact the student.
 CMC staff will find another faculty member to teach the student.